Dictionary » Negative Words » Shy – Meaning, Definition, Synonyms and Antonyms

 1. Is shyness a personality trait?

-Yes, shyness is often considered a personality trait, especially in introverted individuals who feel uncomfortable in unfamiliar social settings.
+Yes.
+Shyness is often considered a personality trait, especially in people who feel uncomfortable or anxious in unfamiliar social settings.

 2. Can shyness be overcome?

-Yes, with practice, confidence-building, and social exposure, many people can become less shy over time.
+Often, yes.
+With practice, confidence-building, and gradual social exposure, many people become less shy over time.

 3. Is being shy the same as being introverted?

-No. Introversion refers to a preference for solitude or small groups, while shyness involves anxiety or discomfort around others.
+No. Introversion is a preference for solitude or small groups, while shyness involves fear, anxiety, or discomfort around others.

 4. Is shyness always negative?

 Not necessarily.
-Shyness can reflect thoughtfulness, sensitivity, or humility, though it may sometimes limit social interaction.
+Shy behavior can reflect thoughtfulness, sensitivity, or humility.
+Still, it may limit interaction if it feels overwhelming.

 5. Can shy people be successful?

 Absolutely.
-Many successful leaders, artists, and professionals are shy but have developed strategies to manage social discomfort.
+Many successful leaders, artists, and professionals are shy but develop strategies to manage social discomfort and communicate effectively.